gabriella-codrington/Recipe_Book/README.md

 The Recipe Book is a GUI-based application that facilitates users in managing recipes.
 The system supports one persona: Users, offering streamlined features tailored to their respective needs.
 All data will be stored in the dataFile.

 Features:
-1. Users
-Users create, view, modify, search, rate, view, browse, and delete recipes.
+1. Users: Users create, view, modify, search, rate, view, browse, and delete recipes.

 Create Recipes: Add new recipes by specifying dish, diet (e.g., vegan, kosher, halal etc), ingredients, time, and instructions.
 Modify Recipes: Update details of existing recipes, such as new ingredients.
 Search Recipe by Ingredient: Users should be able to search for recipes based on an ingredient